 The fellowship at Texas Children's Hospital is recognized by the accreditation council for Pediatric Neurosurgery fellowships, and the curriculum is designed to meet all requirements for successful examination and certification by the American Board of Pediatric Neurological Surgery.
 The fellow has clinical instructor status and attending surgeon privileges during the fellowship year.
 This arrangement provides a key step in transitioning to practice while gaining unparalleled subspecialty training in pediatric neurosurgery.

-Texas Children's Hospital is an over 650-bed pediatric hospital in Houston, Texas with 11 main operating rooms, 35 general PICU beds, 226 NICU beds.
+Texas Children's Hospital is a level 1 Pediatric Trauma Center for the region with over 900-bed pediatric hospital in Houston, Texas with 16 main operating rooms, 84 general PICU beds, 226 NICU beds.
 We care for patients from local, regional, national, and international referrals, with a spectrum of common to extremely rare pathologies.

 The service typically consists of two Baylor College of Medicine neurosurgery residents as well as a neurosurgery resident rotator from Houston Methodist Hospital or University of Texas Medical Branch at Galveston.
-A team of six advanced practice providers (five nurse practitioners and one physician assistant) contribute to both inpatient and outpatient care.
+A team of seven advanced practice providers (two nurse practitioners and five physician assistant) contribute to both inpatient and outpatient care.

 The pediatric neurosurgery fellow leads the resident and APP team, and assigns operating room and clinic duties to fulfill the educational mission and for optimal healthcare delivery.